azurecz/azuretechacademy-hybridit-labs-day2/README.md

 Check you have correctly created virtual networks.
 We will use spoke2-net network.

-Create these additional resources (remember Day1 training)
+Create these additional resources (remember Day1 training) in resource group cp-infra-rg

-1. Create Monitoring resources and configure to capture CPU etc.
+1. Create Monitoring resources cpmonitor and configure to capture CPU etc.
-2. Create Backup vault
+2. Create Backup vault cpvault

 Create **ARM template for Windows VM**